philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Past Research/self employed devs career investment.md

 {"dg-publish":true,"permalink":"/philip-morgan-research-notes/past-research/self-employed-devs-career-investment/"}
 ---

-# How Do Self-Employed Software Developers Invest in Their Career?"
+# How Do Self-Employed Software Developers Invest In Their Career?"

 date: November 5, 2019 - v1.0